linuxserver/docker-minisatip/README.md

 ## Versions

+* **08.12.23:** - Rebase to Alpine 3.19, switch to building from releases rather than commits.
 * **26.07.23:** - Build with DDCI=1 for Digital Devices CI support.
 * **03.07.23:** - Deprecate armhf.
 As announced [here](https://www.linuxserver.io/blog/a-farewell-to-arm-hf)
 * **12.11.22:** - Rebasing to alpine 3.137, upgrading to s6v3.